This policy was last updated on: 12th August 2020

 7. INTERNATIONAL TRANSFERS

-The personal data that we collect about you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
+The personal data that we collect may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 It may also be processed by staff operating outside of the EEA who work for us or one of our suppliers.
-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by transferring to countries and organisations that the European Commission say have adequate data protection or that we have agreed standard data protection clauses with.
+Whenever we transfer your or your child’s personal data out of the EEA, we ensure a similar degree of protection is afforded to it by transferring to countries and organisations that the European Commission say have adequate data protection or that we have agreed standard data protection clauses with.

 Please contact us at email@example.com if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.